-The Rugby World Cup quarter finals will see eight teams and eight games remain.
-That means that we will have three fantastic weekends of action still to come.
+The Rugby World Cup quarter-finals see eight teams and eight games remaining.
+That means that we have three fantastic weekends of action still to come.
 The first two will be played on the 14th of October and the second pair on the 15th.
 Stade de Marseille will host two, as with the Stade de France in Saint-Denis.

 Seeing the smaller countries in the pool stages is always fun, but this is when it gets serious.
 At this point, three wins for one of the remaining teams separate them from lifting the Webb Ellis Cup.
 The stakes have never been higher as the Rugby World Cup quarter-finals get underway.

 After some thrilling action in the pool stages, we’ve reached the tournament’s quarter-final stages, and eight nations are still in the mix.
 This weekend sees four massive clashes as the final eight look to book their spots in the semi-finals.

 Wales arrived in France with little expectation of making an impact, but they are now 80 minutes away from booking another Rugby World Cup semi-final spot.

 They face Argentina in what should be a close match-up – the Pumas stuttered in their opening pool match against England but responded with three comfortable wins to seal their spot in the quarter-finals.

 Ireland have been impressive so far, winning all four of their pool matches, including wins over South Africa and Scotland, but as three-times World Cup winners, the All Blacks can never be written off.

 On current form, Ireland are the side to beat, but they have never made it past the quarter-final stages of the World Cup before.

 England vs Fiji